bmoretz/Plane-Presentation-Framework/README.md

 Fire
 ![alt tag](http://github.com/bmoretz/Plane-Presentation-Framework/blob/master/Previews/fire_demo.jpg)

-If you would like to contribute, or have any feedback in general, feel free to contact me at bmoretz at IonicSolutions dot net.
+If you have any ideas or feedback, feel free to contact me at bmoretz at IonicSolutions dot net.